Kulgar/lgm_redmine/README.md

 * Install letter opener
 * We now have authentication

-* Add some authed part, with some secret data (see everything, even the !archive)
+* Add some authed part, with some secret data

-* Ask them to add a file input in the form and display that attachment in the show page
-* Explain how JS work, display a logo somewhere
+* Display a logo somewhere

 ## Some other topics: